-Through the dark, icy cobbled Berlin streets I rode to meet Mel, a poised but passionate Mauritian young woman who sews swimwear out of sustainable fabric.
-When I think of all the times I met with Mel, I recall her looking out of place in Berlin; she oozes island energy and adorns her tanned skin with thoughtful palettes of earthy toned fabrics.
+Through the icy cobbled Berlin streets I rode to meet Mel – a poised but passionate Mauritian woman who sews swimwear out of sustainable fabric.
+When I think of all the times I met with Mel, I recall her looking out of place in Berlin; she oozes island energy and adorns her tanned skin with a palette of earthy-toned fabrics.

-As we exited the tapas restaurant where we had shared ideas, dinner and wine, I asked her, ‘How are my swimmers coming along?’
-I had been taken with her designs and concept since we first met, so I bought some from her for my Indian adventure.
+As we left the tapas restaurant where we had shared ideas, dinner and wine, I asked her, ‘How are my swimmers coming along?’
+I had been taken with her designs and concept since we first met.

-‘Nearly finished.
-Wait, when do you go to India?’
+‘They’re nearly finished.
+When do you go to India?’

-‘Sorry!
-I thought it was next week.
+‘You’ll want them before then!
 I just need to insert the elastic.
-What time do you leave yours?’
+What time do you leave your place tomorrow?’

 ‘Ok, I’ll finish them now and drop them over in the morning.’

 ‘Here you go!
-I hope they fit nicely,’ she said proudly, ‘I gotta rush now to yoga, have fun!’
+I hope they fit nicely,’ she said proudly, ‘I gotta rush now to yoga.
+Kisses!’